uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - What is the expected outcome?

-To make Uyuni aware of the `retracted` status and to update corresponding pieces of UI/XMLRPC.
+To make Uyuni aware of the `retracted` status of patches and to update corresponding pieces of UI/XMLRPC.

 # Detailed design
 [design]: #detailed-design